SSL Encrypted 50+ Brokers Tested Data-Driven Ratings Real Money Testing Independent Reviews

 🏅 Section Winner: Plus500 (9.0 vs 7.5)

 Regulation is crucial for fund safety.
 Plus500 is regulated by FCA, CySEC, ASIC, MAS (Tier 1), while Vantage holds licenses from ASIC, CIMA, VFSC (Tier 1).
 Plus500 scores 9/10 and Vantage scores 7.5/10 in this category.
-Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, including segregated client funds and compensation schemes.
-Always verify your broker's specific license for your jurisdiction before opening an account.
+Plus500 shows 4 regulators in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Vantage shows 3 regulators in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, but you should still verify the specific entity covering your jurisdiction before opening an account.

 Plus500